 As with manganese, the release of arsenic in the ISPTs correlated with the strength of the reducing environment, which was observed to be a function of organic carbon content.
-Based on this observation, a generation rate for arsenic was established based on TOC content, as described in Section 3.4.3.
+Based on this observation, a generation coefficient for arsenic was established based on TOC content, as described in Section 3.4.3.

 The actual control on arsenic release in the aquifer is the reductive dissolution of iron oxides, which releases arsenic coprecipitated within the iron oxide minerals.
 To verify that the simpler depiction of arsenic generation in the solute transport model was adequate, the batch geochemical thermodynamic model (see Section 5.2) was modified to include reductive dissolution of an iron oxide phase containing arsenic.
 Because ferrihydrite reductive dissolution was already included in the model, this involved defining a new ferrihydrite phase containing iron and arsenic in a defined stoichiometric ratio.
+The PHREEQC input file for these modeling runs are included in Attachment 1.